Bianca Mora

-Bianca Mora de la Torre (born October 11, 1996) is an American professional soccer player who plays as a Centre-back for Liga MX Femenil side Guadalajara.
+Bianca Mora de la Torre (born October 11, 1996) is an American professional soccer player who plays as a center-back for Liga MX Femenil side Juárez.

 Early life

 Mora was born on October 11, 1996, in San Diego.
 She attended Hilltop High School in nearby Chula Vista, California, where she was a four-year starter on the soccer team.
 Mora was a three-time first-team all-league honoree and served as team captain as a senior.

 Mora played one season of college soccer at Cal State Dominguez Hills in 2014, making eight appearances.
 She enrolled at Southwestern College in Chula Vista in 2017 and scored 22 goals in 23 games for the Jaguars that season.

 Career

 In 2019, Mora played for ASC San Diego and San Diego Parceiro Ladies of the Women's Premier Soccer League (WPSL).

 In 2022, she signed for Liga MX Femenil side Puebla.
 In 2023, she was transferred to Tijuana.
 In 2025, she signed with Guadalajara.